 What are the different types of solar panel systems?

-As with anything the type of system you decide on will determine the overall cost of your solar panels.
+As with anything the type of system you decide on will determine the overall solar panels cost of your system.
 Grid tie systems vary in price from off gird systems, and if you bring energy storage into the mix, the price will be even further altered.
 There is no need to go over the top with your installation – see what meets your needs and make your decisions accordingly.

 If you are only powering a smaller building, there is no need for a full industrial solar panel installation.
 Conversely, if your building is larger and has a greater power demand, it makes sense to upgrade your panels to heavy usage commercial ones.